kplaube/vimfiles/README.md

     $ make install

 Or you can do this manually.
 Simply copy the `.vimrc` file to your `$HOME` path.
-It already contains the setup of Vundle:
+It already contains the setup of `vim-plug`:

     $ cd /tmp/
     $ git clone https://github.com/kplaube/vimfiles vimfiles